 - Binoculars.
 Great for looking at landmarks from a mountain peak, viewing animals, or scoping out a route.

 - Magnifying glasses.
-I started carrying a pair in the past few years as my middle-aged eyes where not as good at reading the fine print on a map.
-But they also proved useful in getting a close-up view in removing a splinter or studying a flower or bug.
+I started carrying a pair as my middle-aged eyes where not as good at reading the fine print on a map.
+But they also prove useful in getting a close-up view in removing a splinter or studying a flower or bug.